amituttam/notes/docs/study/taoup/taoup-ch5-textuality.rst

    * Application can tunnel through native HTTP port 80 instead of a custom TCP/IP port which may need to be opened up in the firewall.

+     * However, it is not good practice to use same port, especially if the application is serving data quite different from normal HTTP.

+     * Thus, with a separate port, you can also easily distinguish the traffic and maybe filter it out if necessary.

+     * Also note that if different port is used, a new URL scheme needs to be registered (e.g. *git://*).

    * However, there is definitely a risk.
 When the webserver and plugins become more complicated, cracks in the code can have large security implications.

    * `RFC 3205 Use of of HTTP as a Substrate <http://tools.ietf.org/html/rfc3205>`_ has good advice for using HTTP as under layer of an application protocol.

+     * Be careful when re-using HTTP status codes.
+For example, a 200 error your application returns means success in HTTP.
+Thus, a proxy caching responses will send that response back to other requests.
+Similarly with 500 error, the proxy might respond and add a helpful message but the 500 error means something else to your application.

+     * If the different codes needs to be returned, they should not be returned in the standard HTTP headers but in the body of the message.

+     * A layered application which cannot operate in the presence of intermediaries or proxies that cache and/or alter error responses, should not use HTTP as a substrate.

 #. *IPP (Internet Printing Protocol)* is used to control
    network-accessible printers.